MechaDragonX/BambooCutterLayover/readme.md

 # Bamboo Cutter Layover

 ## What is Bamboo Cutter Layover?
-Bamboo Cutter Layover is a simple CLI program written in C++ that takes a URL from a east Asian comic aggregation site (colloquialy a "manga reader" as most of the content on those websites are Japanese comics), and redirects it to [guya.moe](https://guya.moe), a robust comic book reader that focuses on a [specific series](https://en.wikipedia.org/wiki/Kaguya-sama:_Love_Is_War), using its proxy feature.
+Bamboo Cutter Layover is a simple CLI program written in C++ that takes a URL from a east Asian comic aggregation site (colloquialy a "manga reader" as most of the content on those websites are Japanese comics), and crates a redirect link to [guya.moe](https://guya.moe), a robust comic book reader that focuses on a [specific series](https://en.wikipedia.org/wiki/Kaguya-sama:_Love_Is_War), using its proxy feature.

 ## How do I run it?
 You can either compile from source or download the latest [releases](https://github.com/MechaDragonX/BambooCutterLayover/releases).
 Windows users that use Windows Subsystem for Linux, Cygwin, or MSYS2 can download the Unix builds, as these builds will work natively.